About Caroline

 So now the dog goes to daycare, and Caroline hires a desk in an office and treats writing like a 9-5.

-She is much happier and more productive now she’s back in an office, though a little disappointed at her lack of imagination.
+She is happier and more productive now she’s back in an office, though disappointed at her lack of imagination.

 image.jpg